rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

     Valuation in range: -9.00 to +9.00; global concordance: +1.00/-1.00

-From :ref:`weakOrders-label` module, we apply the RankingByChoosing constructor to the strict (co-dual) outranking digraph:
+To get an insight about the overall strict outranking situations, we may apply the RankingByChoosing constructor imported from the :ref:`weakOrders-label` module, to the strict (co-dual) outranking digraph:
     >>> from weakOrders import RankingByChoosingDigraph
     >>> rbc = RankingByChoosingDigraph((~(-g)))
     Threading ...